To see a blind child walk for the first time with a guide dog is to see a new beginning.

 Designate MIRA in your Will and/or Trust.
 Speak with your attorney and call our office so we can provide the necessary information.Employee Payroll Deduction Program

 If you work or worked for a company, speak with the Human Resources Person and ask if MIRA can become part of the Employee Payroll Deduction Program.
 Encourage those you know to do this with their employers too.
 See if your Employer or those of your family and friends will match a donation to MIRA.Check with your local organizations

 Lions, Rotary, Knights of Columbus, Kiwanis, Hadassah, Community Foundation to determine if they have grant programs.
 We will gladly check our eligibility to apply and fill out the required forms.

-If you know of any private organizations that give grants, do let us know and we will see if MIRA qualifies.
-The more money we raise, the more children we will able to pair with these exceptional MIRA guide dogs.
+If you know of any private organizations that give grants, please let us know and we will see if MIRA qualifies.
+The more money we raise, the more children we will be able to pair with these exceptional MIRA guide dogs.

 MIRA FOUNDATION USA, INC. is a 501C(3) corporation, tax id# 26-3603779, and donations are tax deductible.